bspates/rosco/README.md

 The hope of this project is to combine the best of both worlds from RESTful and RPC.
 The main advantage of RESTful APIs is the lack of state between calls.
-In contrast the problem with RPC is that the many of its protocols track state between calls.
+In contrast the problem with RPC is that many of its protocols track state between calls.
 Where RPC shines is the cognitive simplicity of its model.
 You register methods that can be invoked across systems.
-The building blocks of the server then becomes the functions available to be called.
+The building blocks of your services then become the functions available to be called.
 Much simpler than the layers of routes, url parameters, query parameters, and request bodies that have to be defined, parsed, and validated.
-In this space it seems like we are constantly re-solving the same problems.
+In the RESTful paradigm it seems like we are constantly re-solving the same problems.

-The simplicity of calling a method on a remote server can remove the cognitive and development overhead of our current RESTful APIs (sooo much boilerplate).
+The simplicity of calling a method on a remote server can remove the cognitive and development overhead of our current RESTful APIs (soo much boilerplate).
 While having these method invocations follow REST's stateless model we remove the major downside to RPC.
 RPC over HTTP then can provide an existing protocol to follow when implementing this hybrid.
 The only omission being a reference id